paweljakubas/j-random-matrices/chapters/basic-algebra.md

 100
 ```

-We are will also get to LAPACK implementation of inverse later in decomposition section.

 Worth noting properties of the matrix inverse are following:
 - <img src="https://latex.codecogs.com/svg.image?(A^{-1})^T=(A^T)^{-1}&space;" title="(A^{-1})^T=(A^T)^{-1} " />
 - <img src="https://latex.codecogs.com/svg.image?(AB)^{-1}=B^{-1}A^{-1}" title="(AB)^{-1}=B^{-1}A^{-1}" />